carbon-language/carbon-lang/mlir/docs/Dialects/TOSA.md

 ## TOSA and Tensor Level Expressiveness

-TOSA endeavors to provide an operator set that tries to fulfil the following expressivenes goals at the *tensor level of abstraction* :
+TOSA endeavors to provide an operator set that tries to fulfil the following expressiveness goals at the *tensor level of abstraction* :

 ### Complete

 This is driven by the top-down perspective, needing to express as much of multiple high level frameworks fully in TOSA, as possible.
-This was originally done from an operator frequency analysis done upon dozens of high level networks in different frameworks, to select the most frequently occuring ones and establish a common set of tensor-level operators that could express them.
+This was originally done from an operator frequency analysis done upon dozens of high level networks in different frameworks, to select the most frequently occurring ones and establish a common set of tensor-level operators that could express them.

 TOSA categorizes its operator set into classes and attempts to address major